 - Lighting diffusers and skylights

 - Sporting goods

 Acrylic Plastic Mirrors Cut to Size

 Customers choose acrylic mirror over glass for its light weight and ease of installation.
 BGS Glass Service Waukesha can get you acrylic mirrors, which are a perfect solution as shatterproof mirrors for high traffic bathrooms.
-Whether you need acrylic mirror tiles or strips, or our custom glass cutters will help you design and install new mirrors.
+Whether you need acrylic mirror tiles or strips, our custom glass cutters will help you design and install new mirrors.

 Polycarbonate Sheets Available at BGS

 - Polycarbonate Sheet Sizes – Polycarbonate sheets range in thicknesses from .040-inch to 6 inches.
 Thicknesses of .040-inch are available in 24-by-48 inch sheets.
 Above this thickness, a variety of sizes are available from 48 by 96 inches to 72 by 120 inches.

 - Polycarbonate Sheet Colors – Polycarbonate sheets are available in clear, bronze tint, gray tint, white opaque, and black.

 - Specialty Polycarbonate Sheets – BGS Glass Service has access to polycarbonate sheets in FDA-compliant, as well as machine and containment grades.
 BGS Glass Service Waukesha also has access to bullet-resistant, mirrored, and abrasion-resistant polycarbonate sheets.